pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQuery.class/README.md

 -collectMetadataOf: aQueryResult by: anEnvironmentPlugin Subclasses should dispatch metadata collection to the given environment plugin.

+Also there is special ClyUnionQuery class which requires additional method to be implemented:

+- mergeOwnInstances: queries
+It should merge similar query instances.
+Idea to reduce subqueries count in union query which call this method.
+Subclasses should produce single query with merged collection of parameters.
+The argument is always collection of receiver instances.

 Queries should define user friendly #description.
 I provide very general implementation based on class name.
 For example look at hierarchy implementors.

 Navigation environment caches my instances and their results.
 It requires correct implementation of equality and hashing.